-Meringue Christmas Tree with whipped coconut cream, raspberries and white chocolate truffles – a spectacular festive dessert!
+Meringue Christmas Cake with whipped coconut cream, raspberries and white chocolate truffles – a spectacular festive dessert!

 Meringue Christmas Tree